leapcode/leap_web/INSTALL.md

 # Installation #

+Please see TROUBLESHOOT.md if you run into any issues during install.

 ## TL;DR ##

-Install git, ruby, rubygems, bundler and couchdb on your system.
+Install git, ruby 1.9, rubygems and couchdb on your system.
 Then run

 ```
+gem install bundler
 git clone git://github.com/leapcode/leap_web.git
 cd leap_web
 bundle install